yusrialsanaani/PROGRAMMING-TOOLS-AND-METHODS-BY-MATLAB/README.md

   - Part 1 - Solution of non-square systems by using Least Square Error Method to fit data.
   - Part 2 - Solution of underconstrained system by using minimum length method.
 - HW#7 : SVD to solve overconstrained &/or underconstrained systems
+- HW#8 : Compute the required joint control torques and tip trajectory
-- HW#7 : Image Processing
+- HW#9 : Image Processing
+- GUI_EXample: Simple GUI for some Image Processing techniques
+- DSP: Digital Signal Processing Example